 The cost of liquidity is a loss to inflation, but it does allow other money to be left unfettered.
-Individuals may find it difficult to raise cash post-retirement due to market conditions and tax constraints.
+Due to market conditions and tax constraints, individuals may struggle to raise cash post-retirement.

 #1 Discovering self(s)

-Equal to sustainability, getting what is wanted out of retirement should be mission-critical.
+Equal to sustainability, getting what is wanted from retirement should be mission-critical.
 Otherwise, what was the point of saving all that money?
 While this is the last topic on our list, understanding what one wants is usually the first thing to consider.
 It is impossible to determine the sustainability of a plan without knowing what is needed or wanted.
-You worked hard to build your nest egg, now is the time to be a bit selfish, voice what is wanted, and better understand what will make everyone happy.
+You worked hard to build your nest egg; now is the time to be selfish, voice what is wanted, and better understand what will make everyone happy.